 Different schools define criteria differently, so it is important to check on each school’s website separately.
 For example schools may define the term “sibling” differently to each other.

-NOTE: Meeting certain criteria’s doesn’t guarantee a place, they influence how much priority a child has for a place at that school.
+NOTE: Meeting a certain criteria doesn’t guarantee a place, they influence how much priority a child has for a place at that school.
 Oversubscription criteria are reviewed annually and can change from one year to the next.

 Every school has to have this as the number one priority.
-When we say Looked After Child, it has the same general meaning as a Child in Care.
-By children who were formerly Looked After, we mean those children who were immediately adopted or made the subject of a child arrangements order or special guardianship order when they stopped being Looked After.
+By children who were Children in Care, we mean those children who were immediately adopted or made the subject of a child arrangements order or special guardianship order when they stopped being in care.
 Every state-funded school in Plymouth complies with this legal requirement.
 Applications should normally be made by the person or the local authority with parental responsibility, not by a foster carer.

 Exceptional need priority